FAQ

 What happens if my marker doesn’t arrive or is damaged during shipping?

 If your marker appears to have been damaged during shipping we recommend that you reference the Refund Policy and Shipping Policy for information on our reimbursement procedures for damaged memorials.
-If your marker never arrived, please check the shipping address to make sure it is correct.
+If your marker did not arrive at all, please contact the carrier on the information provided in the emailed shipping confirmation and double check the shipping address to make sure it is correct.
 If so, please refer to the Refund Policy and Shipping Policy for information on how we handle missing items.

 Installation